Prospect Tower Apartments

 No analysis available

 I searched for key card access, fob access, card reader, electronic access, and keycard entry, but found no explicit mention.
-The building is described as secured/secure, but that does not confirm card-based access.
+The remarks do say the building is secure and has secured entry, but that is not enough to confirm a card-based system.

 No analysis available

 I looked for security patrol, roving security, patrol service, or patrolled-building language and found none.
-The listings mention a secure building and resident/on-site manager, but not patrol service.
+The listings mention a secure building and an on-site resident manager, but not patrol service.

 No analysis available